-Significantly better compression of next generation video using HEVC.
-Learn more about Spin Digital unique implementation of HEVC encoder and decoder.
+Significantly better compression of next-generation video using HEVC.
+Learn more about our unique implementation of HEVC encoder and decoder.

 Video Codec Evolution

 Video compression technology has played a paramount role in the success of media applications in the last decades.
 In the early 90s MPEG-1 and H.261 codecs made feasible the transmission of low-resolution video using reduced bandwidth networks.
 Since the mid-90s MPEG-2 has been used extensively in DVD and Digital TV broadcast.
 H.264/AVC, standardized in 2003, has become the most widely used video codec for HD video distribution in broadcast, VoD, and Blu-ray.

 To meet the demands of new applications requiring even higher quality, such as Ultra-HD TV with 4K and 8K, the High Efficiency Video Coding (HEVC) standard (also known as H.265) was developed and ratified in 2013.
 HEVC/H.265 currently represents the state-of-the-art in UHD compression for real-time workflows.
 It is capable of reducing the bitrate, at the same quality, compared to H.264/AVC.
 Despite some issues related to IP licensing, the HEVC standard has been widely deployed in the media industry, driving especially the shift to UHD video.

 The HEVC/H.265 standard has been developed by the ITU-T video Coding Experts Group (VCEG) and the ISO/IEC Moving Pictures Experts Group (MPEG) standardization organizations, which have joined together in a partnership known as the Joint Collaborative Team on Video Coding (JCT-VC).